-Kari Lucin joined the Jamestown Sun as a staff writer in July 2011.
+Kari Lucin joined the Grand Forks Herald as a multimedia producer in August 2014.

-Previously, she worked for about six years at the Daily Globe in Worthington, Minn., as an online content coordinator and staff writer.
 A graduate of Jackson County Central High School and Augsburg College, she has a bachelor's degree in philosophy and English.

 - Member for

 "Labor Day" took on a whole new meaning for the seven women who spent part of the weekend giving birth at Jamestown Regional Medical Center.
 The Family BirthPlace seemed to be the destination of choice over the holiday weekend, as three healthy boys and four healthy girls were delivered there between Friday and Sunday afternoon.
 "It was a little wild," said Emily Woodley, interim Family BirthPlace manager.
 Initially, just two staff members were supposed to be working there over the weekend, but as the mothers started coming in, it was clear more people were going to be needed.